cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 and gossip a backlog of extended commits so that the consensus reactor can still propose and decide in out-of-date heights (even if those proposals will be useless).

-The base implementation － for which an experimental patch exists － consists in the conservative approach of persisting in the block store *all* extended commits for which we have also stored the full block.
+The base implementation － which will be part of the first release of ABCI 2.0 － consists in the conservative approach of persisting in the block store *all* extended commits for which we have also stored the full block.
 Currently, when statesync is run at startup, it saves light blocks.
 This base implementation does not seek